MicrosoftDocs/Viva/Viva/engage/campaigns.md

    > To build campaign awareness and reach, campaign managers and leaders across the organization are encouraged to share as many posts as possible with the campaign hashtag to their storyline and in communities.
 You can also share the campaign link through posts, emails, and Microsoft Teams chats for users to easily access the campaign landing page.

 - **Campaigns modules**
-    - **Top campaigns** module: On the right side of the Home feed, users see a *Top campaigns module* that lists current campaigns to follow and participate in.
+    - **Top campaigns** module: On the right side of the Home feed, the *Top campaigns module* shows active campaigns with the highest number of followers.
     - **Followed campaigns** module: When a user follows a campaign, they see a *Followed campaigns* module on the right side of their storyline.

 ## Manage campaign analytics and engagement